 - Once the proteins have been properly browned, add a small amount of the cooking liquid and scrape up all the browned bits of flavor (the fond) from the bottom of the pan.
 Again, this will add the most flavor possible to the pot and the completed dish.

-If you’re a regular reader of my blog, then you know that here’s where I like to add all my step-by-step photos.
-Believe me, I wanted to add them, and I did take the photos, but for the life of me, I can not find them anywhere (on either or my cameras, or on my computer files).
+If you're a regular reader of my blog, then you know that here's where I like to add all my step-by-step photos.
+Believe me, I wanted to add them, and I did take the photos, but for the life of me, I cannot find them anywhere (on either of my cameras, or on my computer files).
 I think that I must have accidentally deleted them.
 Sad.
 I know.